 Structure and Form

-The compactness of the lines and the shortness of the structure makes the poet’s argument forceful.
-The lack of rhythm in the first stanza illustrates the “strangeness” of the scene, the poet sees.
+The compactness of the lines and the shortness of the structure make the poet’s argument forceful.
+The lack of rhythm in the first stanza illustrates the “strangeness” of the scene the poet sees.
 In the following stanzas, the rhyming pattern of the poem creates a mechanical kind of sound.
-The stress on the syllables at specific instances and the sound coming out in this process somehow seem satirical and ironic.
+The stress on the syllables at specific instances and the sound coming out in this process seem satirical and ironic.
 Clearly, it reflects the mood and tone of the poem.

 In ‘Strange Fruit’ by Abel Meeropol, “Southern trees” is a metaphor.
 Firstly, it depicts white people living in southern America.
-On another hand, the tree represents “hatred towards black people”.
+On the other hand, the tree represents “hatred towards black people.”
 The “strange fruit” is another metaphor in this poem.
-It refers to black people either dead or alive.
-In this line, “Blood on the leaves and blood at the root”, there are two metaphors.
-“Leaves” and “roots” of the strange tree refer to the bloodstained hands of the white Americans and their vengeful heart respectively.
+It refers to black people, either dead or alive.
+In this line, “Blood on the leaves and blood at the root,” there are two metaphors.
+“Leaves” and “roots” of the strange tree refer to the bloodstained hands of the white Americans and their vengeful heart, respectively.